Hostinger vs SiteGround Australia (2026): Singapore vs Sydney Compared

 When SiteGround Is the Better Choice

 • Your audience is in Australia.
-A GCP Sydney server at 105ms TTFB vs Hostinger’s 180ms from Singapore is a material performance advantage — in rankings, in Core Web Vitals, and in real user experience.
+A GCP Sydney origin versus Hostinger's Singapore routing is a material performance advantage - in rankings, in Core Web Vitals, and in real user experience.

 • You need managed WordPress features.
 Staging, Git, proper caching, and automated WordPress management are all built in.